Society for Social Medicine & Population health and International Epidermiology Association (IEA)

 Chair of the Local Organising Committee, Ivan Perry said “I am truly delighted that SSM is returning to Cork in 2019 and in doing so joining the European Congress of Epidemiology, under the umbrella of the International Epidemiology Association (IEA).
 This joint conference is a stand out event for anyone in population health and Cork is a beautiful and interesting city to visit.
 Be sure not to miss the abstract deadline of the 1st of March 2019.”

-Abstract submission deadline: 1st March 2019
+Abstract submissions deadline was 1st March 2019

 Conference registration opens: May 2019

 What is the SSM 63rd Annual Scientific Meeting?

 A three-day academic and professional conference with a mix of high quality, peer reviewed oral presentations, posters and workshops and ample opportunity for networking.
 Two keynote lectures will be delivered by our Cochrane Lecture, by Margaret Whitehead (Professor of Public Health, University of Liverpool) and our Pemberton Lecture by Kenneth Rothman (Distinguished Fellow from the Research Triangle Institute).